SZABIST University

-SZABIST University is a multi-campus private university with campuses in various major cities of Pakistan and the United Arab Emirates.
+Shaheed Zulfikar Ali Bhutto Institute of Science and Technology or SZABIST University is a multi-campus private university with campuses in various major cities of Pakistan and the United Arab Emirates.
 Its main campus is located in Karachi, Sindh, Pakistan.

 Overview

 Begun in 1995 under the vision of its founder Pakistani Former Prime Minister Benazir Bhutto and led by Dr. Javaid Laghari as its first president and project director, SZABIST University is honored and named in remembrance of Shaheed Zulfikar Ali Bhutto.
 SZABIST is a non-profit and Chartered Institute of Science and Technology, Established through Legislative Act of the Sindh Assembly (Sindh Act No. XI of 1995).
 SZABIST has been awarded the status of University in September 2023 through amendment in Sindh Act No. XIX of 2023.

 The university offers undergraduate and post-graduate degrees.
 It is a member of the Association of Commonwealth Universities of the United Kingdom and the Association to Advance Collegiate Schools of Business, as well as other international education associations.
 SZABIST University is regarded as one of the more notable private research institutions of higher learning in Pakistan and ranked among the nation's top-ten institutions by the Higher Education Commission, as of 2013.

 In addition, its business management program is listed as top ranking by the publication Business Week and is ranked among other noticeable science institutions by CNN & Time and Asiaweek.
 SZABIST University is identified as a major centre of higher learning in Pakistan and is one of the largest private universities in the country, according to the HEC.